Google スプレッドシートとGitLabの連携イメージ

 1.Create a GitLab issue when a row is added in Google Sheets

-The flow introduced this time assumes that GitLab information has already been added to Google Sheets.
-By using this flow simultaneously, you can automate both the addition of issues and the updating of information!
+The flow introduced this time assumed that GitLab information had already been added to Google Sheets.
+By utilizing this flow simultaneously, you can automate both the addition of issues and the updating of information!

 2.Create a new project in GitLab when a row is added in Google Sheets

-The next flow introduces the automation of creating a GitLab project with information added in Google Sheets.
+The next flow introduces the automation of creating a GitLab project using information added in Google Sheets.
 This can also be utilized to improve work efficiency by eliminating the need for manual input.

 3.Notify Slack when a row is added in Google Sheets

 The last flow bot introduced is a flow that notifies the chat tool Slack when a row is added in Google Sheets.
-By utilizing the output for notifications, you can know the content without having to check Google Sheets!
+By utilizing the output to send notifications, you can know the content without having to check Google Sheets!

 Summary